GGR473/toronto_poi_accessibility/README.md

 The postgres database for this project was constructed through SQL dumps from data aquired from the various sources above.
 The `sql` folder includes the CREATE and SELECT scripts used to filter and organize these dumps.

 ## Analysis
+Analysis for this project (used in the final report) were conducted through various means using the data organized in the database.
+- Python
+- ArcGIS Pro
+- QGIS

+The `python_analysis` folder contains the jupyter notebook used specifically to generate isochrone maps, measuring accessibility to various areas of the city.